 Now, the second thing Mike advises is to resume sending, starting with a small number of sends and incrementally increasing it.
 First, send just 10% of the most engaged recipients and see the results.
 If statistics show that you’re getting back to recipients’ inboxes and getting clicks and opens, your tactic is right.
 Then send the next 20% of the most engaged recipients and check out if everything is running smoothly.
 Keep sorting out your recipient group by the most engaged segments and growing your sends until you’re back to sending to all (but don’t bring back the segment that didn’t engage in the last 30 days).
 That’s it.
 Your deliverability is restored and probably even increased.

 - Do list cleaning regularly.
-If you make a list cleaning process a staple for your email marketing, your engagement rates will keep growing simply due to your list maintaining practices.
+If you make a list-cleaning process a staple for your email marketing, your engagement rates will keep growing simply due to your list-maintaining practices;

 - Monitor your feedback loops.
 Look for spam button clicks and notifications, and immediately remove users from your email lists.
 You don’t need to wait 10 days to start unsubscribing people.
-While you’re waiting 10 days to get them off your lists, they’re going to hit the spam button again and again and your reputation is tanked.
-Keeping unwanted contacts on your lists damages your sender reputation and reduces deliverability.
+While you’re waiting 10 days to get them off your lists, they’re going to hit the spam button again and again, and your reputation is tanked.
+Keeping unwanted contacts on your lists damages your sender reputation and reduces deliverability;

 - Make it easy for your subscribers to unsubscribe.
-If people don’t want your emails, they’ll click unsubscribe or they’ll click spam.
+If people don’t want your emails, they’ll click unsubscribe, or they’ll click spam.
 Make it much easier for them to hit unsubscribe than hit spam.
 Make it clear how to unsubscribe.
 Don’t hide it at the bottom.
 Don’t blend it into the rest of the text.
 Don’t make it tiny.
-Unsubscribing should be easy.
+Unsubscribing should be easy;